wisdomsena36/ALX_Holiday_Challenge/README.md

    cd ALX_Holiday_Challenge
    ```

-3. Edit the festive_holiday_wish_automation.py file using your preferred text editor to update the sender_email and password within the code.
+3. Edit the festive_holiday_wish_automation.py file using your preferred text editor to update the sender_email and password within the code:
    ```
    festive_holiday_wish_automation.py
    ```